x <- list(

 In Example 1, the default arguments were used for cast_hier2dim().

-One of these arguments is in2out
+One of these arguments is in2out, which defaults to TRUE.

-Given this, the following can be stated about in2out
+Given this, the following can be stated about in2out:

 - If

-, which is the default and used in Example 1, elementx[[i]][[j]][[k]]
+in2out = TRUE, which is the default and used in Example 1, elementx[[i]][[j]][[k]]corresponds to elementx2[k, j, i](for alli,j, andk).

 - If

-was chosen, because elements in subsequent rows are close to each other, while elements in subsequent layers (third dimension) are generally not close to each other, and the default of in2out = TRUE
+The default of in2out = TRUE was chosen, because elements in subsequent rows are close to each other, while elements in subsequent layers (third dimension) are generally not close to each other, and the default of in2out = TRUE attempts to retain that behaviour.

 For this example, the same list will be used as in Example 1:

-<- list(
+x <- list(

-x group1 = list(
+group1 = list(

 class1 = list(